Nehora: History

 Nehora was founded in 1955 as part of the program to inhabit Hevel Lakhish and was intended to serve as a center of services for surrounding communities.
 A shopping center, regional school and the offices of the Lakhish Regional Council are located there.

-It is built on the land of the depopulated Palestinian villages of Karatiyya and al-Faluja.
+It is built at a site near the former depopulated Palestinian villages of Karatiyya and al-Faluja.